mrn-aglic/examples/airflow-new-features/Readme.md

 3. [X] Various minor features:
    1. [x] Consolidated schedule parameter
    2. [x] Auto-register DAG used in context manager (used in all examples)

+Here is the list of demonstrated new features available in Airflow 2.5:
+1. [ ] Dynamic mapping over task groups
+2. [ ] New @sensor decorator
+3. [ ] XCom updates for dynamically mapped tasks
+4. [x] Updates to the datasets UI (demonstrated by default)

 # Before running the examples
 A one time start of `prep.sh` is required to copy the